Skip to content

 When do you apply this?

-• Start of your curl journey
+• Start your curl journey

 • When you notice that your curls have less bounce

-The floating test (porosity)
+The float test (porosity)

 Important: use warm boiled water

 Fill a clear glass or bowl with warm boiled water.
-Place several hairs (Note: clean ones) on the water.
+Place several hairs (note: clean ones) on the water.
 Within a few seconds to 5 minutes you will see what happens:

 1. The hairs float on the surface -> low porosity